-Autism and Digestive Issues
+Autism and digestive issues

-GI Problems and Supplements
+GI problems and supplements

-Guest post by Alessio Fasano, MD, professor of pediatrics, medicine and physiology and director of the Mucosal Biology Research Center and the Center for Celiac Research, at the University of Maryland School of Medicine.
+By Alessio Fasano, MDGuest post by Alessio Fasano, MD, professor of pediatrics, medicine and physiology and director of the Mucosal Biology Research Center and the Center for Celiac Research, at the University of Maryland School of Medicine.
 Dr. Fasano is conducting Autism Speaks-funded research on GI issues and autism.

 If my child has autism-related GI issues, will this affect his ability to absorb nutrients from multivitamins and other supplements?